archive

 Taking the function of a studio as a site of artistic creation, Live Art Club expands the idea of what a studio can be.
 Rather than imagining a studio as a private, enclosed space, Live Art Club proposes the studio as a place of gathering, where creative experiments take place in dialogue with peers and community.

-Audiences, please do RSVP to let us know you are coming.
+We don’t charge for tickets, but do appreciate donations.
+Please RSVP to let us know you are coming.> Audience RSVP

 Contact